glennmckechnie/weewx-mesowx/README.md

 The lirpa directory now contains the updated scripts as written by Luc Heijst and were rewritten to keep pace with either the changes in weewx versions, or issues that arose and were reported by weewx users.
 Some of those scripts are available in various posts on the weewx-users group.
 The versions that Luc passed on have been uploaded here as individual commits so viewing the commit history of this repo will show the history.
 Not all commits are working versions, the latest should be okay though.

-Those scripts and associated contents will be incorporated into a skin that is installable using wee_extension.
+Those scripts and associated contents will be incorporated into a skin that is installable using _wee_extension_.
 This repo is not intended to replace the original Lirpa (bitbucket) repo, rather it's an opportunity to keep it (or at least MesoWx) alive and current.

 ## Limitations

  1. A modern web browser is required for the out of the box front-end (Chrome, Firefox, Safari, IE10+)
- 2. Extremely large archive databases likely won't perform very well at the moment (my archive database contains 350,000+ records and has performed adequately), especially on a low power server
+ 2. Extremely large archive databases likely won't perform very well at the moment (my archive database contains 350,000+ records and has performed adequately), especially on a low power server.
  3. To record the raw (loop) packets it uses mysql, these days MQTT has filled that niche and is far better suited to it.
 This skin does not use MQTT.

 ## Warnings

 This software is dated, but still functional.
 It fills a niche for me, and possibly for others.
-It was also a long term objective on my part to see if it could be managed by wee_extension.
+It was also a long term objective on my part to see if it could be managed by _wee_extension_.
 That's one itch scratched!

-It can take some effort to modify Mesowx to personal taste, but the actual installation process is far easier under the guidance of wee_extension than it was in the past.
+It can take some effort to modify Mesowx to personal taste, but the actual installation process is far easier under the guidance of _wee_extension_ than it was in the past.
 The default local (Raw) installation should just run once installed.

 The old caveat of there being **NO** update path still applies.
-However the new script - mesowx.py - hasn't really changed that much, just the way it's called.
+However the new script - _mesowx.py_ - hasn't really changed that much, just the way it's called.
 If you have a working install then don't blow that away, the script should still work with it, you'll just need to call different sections of it.
 So, Backup your existing version, don't overwrite it.
 Install this one in parallel, in its new location, and then copy your changes over.
 If it's index.html changes then a drop in could work.
 If it's the config files then weewx.conf will need tweaking.
 If it's the script then you'll need some python knowledge to sort out the redirection.

 If that all seems too hard then contact me via github and we'll see what we can work out.